Ganeshkewat/Pyspark/README.md

 Step 10 : Run Spark code

-##Creating a Notebook tp Analyse the data-set
+***Creating a Notebook tp Analyse the data-set***

 #Load the dataset from the link
 (https://www.kaggle.com/promptcloud/careerbuilder-job-listing-2020) using Spark inside the job

-#Apply the following transformation on top of the data :
+***Apply the following transformation on top of the data***

-*calculate number of jobs posted on daily basis, per each city* *calculate average salary per job title and state *identify the top 10 most active companies by number of positions opened *create a UDF function to clean job description from HTML code contained inside analyze and comment on the performance of the UDF function.
+#1 calculate number of jobs posted on daily basis, per each city

+#2 calculate average salary per job title and state

+#3 identify the top 10 most active companies by number of positions opened

+#4 create a UDF function to clean job description from HTML code contained inside analyze and comment on the performance of the UDF function.

-*How the performance could be improved
+#5 How the performance could be improved

-*Export the results of each analyses to a CSV file
+***Export the results of each analyses to a CSV file***